SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

     *- this should be updated to the 2018 census data as soon as the final file is available*

     5. [Mortality_Survey_2018](https://github.com/EcoClimLab/SCBI-ForestGEO-Data_private/blob/master/SCBI_mortality/raw%20data/Mortality_Survey_2018.csv)

+## dendro_trees

+This file contains a subset of dendro_cored_full, by only including the cored trees that coincide with the dendroband surveys (however, it does not have the year of coring).
+- Important to note that this file was used to create dendro_cored_full

 ## dendro_trees_dbhcount